ReCoded-Org/bootcamp-istanbul-2020mar-backend/Aydin/backend/README.md

 ## Description

-1- There going to be lectures, a lecturer has name, surname, email
+1- There are going to be lectures, a lecturer has name, surname, email

-2- There going to courses, a course is taught be ONE lecturer, a course has a schedule , a course's schedule is composed of lectures.
+2- There are going to be courses, a course is taught be ONE lecturer, a course has a schedule , a course's schedule is composed of lectures.

-3- There going to students, a student has a name, surname, email, studentId.
+3- There are going to be students, a student has a name, surname, email, studentId.

 4- A student is enrolled in a course, and therefor a student attends the course's lecture